 DropShadow borderGlow = new DropShadow(); borderGlow.setColor(Color.RED); borderGlow.setOffsetX(0f); borderGlow.setOffsetY(0f);

-To change the width / height of the glow, you can use the following two DropShadow class methods setWidth and setHeight.
-For example, manipulating the setHeight from 170 to 70 you can have the following two glow thicknesses.
+To change the width/height of the glow, you can use the following two DropShadow class methods setWidth and setHeight.
+For example, by manipulating the setHeight from 170 to 70 you can have the following two glow thicknesses.

 To apply our DropShadow effect (borderGlow) we call the setEffect method on the node we wish to apply the borderGlow effect to.
 We do this like so :